TaylorDarneille/SEI713/00-config-deployment/deploy-node-mongo.md

 * In terminal after you deploy your app, type in `heroku ps:scale web=1`
   * this will scale a dyno up

+* Go to the heroku website and add the `MONGODB_URI` to your config vars!